paul-hammant/tbd/content/committing-straight-to-the-trunk/index.md

 There are teams that send patches to review systems like Gerrit and Rietveld, instead of committing/pushing straight to trunk/master.
 Google pioneered this with their in-house Mondrian system in 2006, and Gerrit and Rietveld were made in the image of that.
 Facebook's Phabricator is alternative, too.
 As well as code review, build-automation systems objectively verify the correctness of the proposed changes, leaving you with high confidence that the following merge/integration into trunk/master will yield a similar positive result when the same infrastructure kicks in for CI purposes.

-# Local build - Importance of

-In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that pass, **before** declaring 'done' and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/master.
-They do not **at all** rely on build automation to tell the whether their commit(s) were good or bad.